JanLikar/covid/Readme.md

 ## Contributing
 Pull requests are kindly accepted.
 Please assign yourself to a ticket, before starting.

-See README.txt for environment setup,
+See README.txt for environment setup.